sallake/sallake.github.io/README.md

 ## Courses

-- `ARTS1481` Introductory French 1B
+- `ARTS1481` Introductory French 1B 🇫🇷
-- `ARTS1480` Introductory French 1A-
+- `ARTS1480` Introductory French 1A 🇫🇷

-- `INFS2822` Programming for Data Analytics
+- `INFS2822` Programming for Data Analytics 🐍
-- `INFS2605` Intermediate Business Programming
+- `INFS2605` Intermediate Business Programming 👩🏻‍💻
-- `INFS1609` Introductory Business Programming
+- `INFS1609` Introductory Business Programming 👩🏻‍💻

+- `LAWS1006` Foundations of Laws 🧱
+- `LAWS1015` Contracts 🤝

 ## Favourite Books

-- _All the Light We Cannot See_ by Anthony Doerr
+- _All the Light We Cannot See_ by Anthony Doerr ✨
-- _The Murder of Roger Ackroyd_ by Agatha Christie
+- _The Murder of Roger Ackroyd_ by Agatha Christie 🔍
-- _Of Mice and Men_ by John Steinbeck
+- _Of Mice and Men_ by John Steinbeck 🍃

 Photo by: [Denys Nevozhai](https://unsplash.com/photos/guNIjIuUcgY)